sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/02-subjects.md

 <br>

-- EventEmitters can have multiples subscribers for a dedicated channel
+- EventEmitters can have multiple subscribers for a dedicated channel
 - EventEmitters emit a message to All the subscribers and executes side effects in all subscribers

 > As opposed to EventEmitters which share the side effects and have eager execution regardless of the existence of subscribers, Observables have no shared execution and are lazy.